-- Connector symbols shown from the terminal side are enclosed by a single line and followed by the direction mark. - Connector symbols shown from the harness side are enclosed by a double line and followed by the direction mark. - Certain systems and components, especially those related to OBD, may use a new style slide-locking type harness connector.
-For description and how to disconnect, refer to PG section, "Description", "HARNESS CONNECTOR".
+- Connector symbols shown from the terminal side are enclosed by a single line and followed by the direction mark. - Connector symbols shown from the harness side are enclosed by a double line and followed by the direction mark. - Certain systems and components, especially related to OBD, may use a new style slide-locking type harness connector.
+For description and how to disconnect, refer to PG-4, "Description".